 SABR Defensive Index

-The SABR Defensive IndexTM (SDI) is a measure of the amount of runs saved by a player’s defensive performance over the course of a season, compared to the typical defensive player at that position.
+SDI is a measure of a player’s defensive performance over the course of a season in comparison to the average defensive player at that position.
+It is calculated by dividing the total number of runs saved by the number of runs saved by the average defensive player at that position.
 In order to calculate the SDI, six (6) separate defensive data sources are used to combine measurements.
 These include parameters that score the defender’s arm strength and accuracy, range, and sure-handedness, as well as the frequency of “good” and “bad” fielding plays that he makes, among others.

 The following are provided for catchers: blocking balls in the dirt and stolen bases/caught stealing.

 A positive SDI implies that a player performed above average when compared to other players in his position during the season in question.

 The Rawlings Gold Glove Awards are determined by a combination of manager/coach evaluations and SABR ratings.

 A Gold Glove Award is given annually to the Major League player who has the “superior individual fielding performance” at each position (in each league), as determined by the managers and coaches in each league.
 In Americanbaseball, the award is known as the Rawlings Gold Glove Award, or simply the Gold Glove.
 Each year, eighteen Gold Gloves are given to players in both the National League and the American League, one for each of the nine positions on the field.
 Please keep in mind that the phrase “at each of nine spots” is not entirely correct.